shauntmcgovern/SABBusinessEntrepreneurialConcept-GateyExploreEducator-MarketerArtistRoze-ededededed89/data/README.txt

 - accountId: Unique identifier for the account.
 - createdAt: Date and time of a login to the account.
 - loginIp: IP address associated with the login.
+- loginPortNumber: Port number associated with the login.
 ----------------------
 periscope-account-information.js
 - id: Periscope shell account unique identifier automatically created as soon as the user goes to the "Live" section of the News Camera.
 A Periscope shell account will be created for the Twitter user before the user goes live.